Click & Browse! Wedding Website: What To Include. Build your wedding website and use it as one of your most reliable wedding planning tools!

 1. Contact, Whereabouts, Accommodations & Timings/Schedule

-The most important thing and what your guests will most likely be checking (when they get your save-the-date and right before your wedding to double-check things!)
+The most important thing to include in your wedding website and what your guests will most likely be checking (when they get your save-the-date and right before your wedding to double-check things!)

 - Couple’s Name